 How to Make It

-Bake at 400°F for 40-45 minutes.
-The filling should be bubbling through the vents and the crust deep golden brown.
+Bake at 400°F for 40-45 minutes — pull it once the filling’s bubbling through those vents and the crust has turned a deep golden brown.

 Nutritional Information (Per Serving)